 On November 10, 1975, an ore carrier - the Edmund Fitzgerald - sank in Lake Superior during a November storm, taking the lives of all 29 crew members.
-Later that month, Gordon Lightfoot, inspired by that article in Newsweek Magazine, wrote what is probably his most famous song: Wreck Of The Edmund Fitzgerald (Real Media clip).
+Later that month, Gordon Lightfoot, inspired by that article in Newsweek Magazine, wrote what is probably his most famous song: Wreck Of The Edmund Fitzgerald.

 Every year, on November 10th and the days leading up to it, there are commemorative services and other programs to remember the ship and the men who lost their lives.
-This year, 2014, marks the 39th anniversary of the shipwreck.
-You can find information about two of this year's events here (not yet posted) and here.
-There will also be a memorial service at Mariners' Church as part of the 11am service Church calendar.
+This year, 2015, marks the 40th anniversary of the shipwreck.
+You can find information about two of this year's events at these websites: Great Lakes Shipwreck Museum and Dossin Great Lakes Museum (Detroit Historical Society (the latter not yet updated for 2015).
+There is also a memorial service at Mariners' Church as part of the 11am service on the preceding Sunday.

 Find the song on:

 Wreck of the Edmund Fitzgerald - Lyric Change